EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 home in Grants Pass, Oregon.
 She had been struck numerous times on the head, arms and hands with a blunt object.
 A gun cabinet in the home had been forced open and a .44 caliber revolver was missing.
-Two of Jones' children --- Michael, age 14, and Tanya, age 10 --- were also missing.
+Two of Jones' children---Michael, age 14, and Tanya, age 10---were also missing.
 The fingerprints of Robert McClure, a friend of Jones, were found in the blood in the home.
 On Saturday, April 28, McClure was arrested in connection with the death of Carol Jones and the disappearance of the